-Normally, students declare their major by applying to a particular college/school and to a major within that college/school.
-If a student is admitted with an undeclared major, he/she must declare a major and secure admission to their major of choice by the end of his/her sophomore year in order to continue as an AUS student.
+Students admitted with an undeclared major must declare a major and secure admission to this major of choice by the end of their sophomore year in order to continue as AUS students.

-Students who wish to change major but do not meet the admission requirements of the new major may seek undeclared major status, provided they have earned less than 60 credits.
+Students who wish to change major but do not meet the admission requirements of the new major may seek undeclared major status, provided they have earned less than 60 credit hours.
 To be eligible for continuous enrollment at the university, such students must secure admission to their major of choice by the end of their sophomore year.